rknightuk/intersect/src/pages/indieweb/mastodon/index.md

 ## Instances

+[FediBlock](https://joinfediverse.wiki/FediBlock) is a list of instances that you should avoid (or block if you're an instance admin)

 These are instances I see a lot of people using and/or I find interesting.

 - [https://social.lol](https://social.lol) - The instance I use.
 This is part of [omg.lol](https://home.omg.lol/referred-by/robb) which costs $20 a year.